Rhondda and Swansea Bay Railway: Opening of the line

-The engineer for the construction was S W Yockney.
+The engineer for the construction was S. W. Yockney.
 The first section of line, between Aberavon and Cymmer, was opened for traffic on 2 November 1885, giving improved access to the exceptionally rich coalfields in the Avon Valley.
 This section of the route followed the course of the old Cwmavon Tramway, realigned and regarded for locomotive operation. and made a junction with the GWR at Aberavon (Port Talbot GWR).

 Land acquisition had been difficult; even now access for the tunnel construction had not been possible, as the Cardiff Times reported:

 The difficulties in the way of obtaining possession of the land for the construction of the Rhondda tunnel having been to some extent removed, the directors hope they will shortly obtain possession so as to enable them to proceed with the work, which the engineers are confident can now be completed in two years.

-Moreover, it was not until 1888 that the essential junction with the Taff Vale Railway at Treherbert was authorised in Parliament.
-In 1890 some short extension lines were authorised, at Swansea Docks, in Aberavon and Port Talbot, including the formation of a quay or wharf at Aberavon.
+Moreover, it was not until the passing of the Rhondda and Swansea Bay Railway Act 1888 (51 & 52 Vict. c. cv) that the essential junction with the Taff Vale Railway at Treherbert was authorised in Parliament.
+In 1890 some short extension lines were authorised by the Rhondda and Swansea Bay Railway Act 1890 (53 & 54 Vict. c. cxlv), at Swansea Docks, in Aberavon and Port Talbot, including the formation of a quay or wharf at Aberavon.

 Further construction involved the long tunnel, and inevitably the progress was slow.
 The rock was extremely hard and the height of the surface above the tunnel prevented the sinking of shafts, so that tunnelling could only proceed from the two ends.
 1,100 men were engaged on the work, and compressed air drills, then something of a novelty, and blasting, were employed.
 The tunnel was finally ready in 1890, the open air section from Cymmer to Blaengwynfi opening on 2 June 1890, followed by opening through the tunnel to Blaencwm on 2 July 1890; the short connection from there to the junction with the Taff Vale Railway followed on 14 July 1890.
 The Rhondda Tunnel was the longest wholly in Wales, at 3,443 yd.
 The Taff Vale station at Treherbert was used as the terminal station, and from there 1/4 mi of Taff Vale track was used to reach Blaenrhondda Junction (later R&SB Junction), where the R&SBR itself started.
 A stiff climb followed to the mouth of the Rhondda Tunnel, and the climb continued in the tunnel, to the summit at the south-western end at Blaengwynfi.
 From there the line descended steeply.

 The line was extended southwards from Aberavon to a dock in Port Talbot and a passenger station named Aberavon Dock was established there; this section opened in 1891.
 The GWR main line was crossed on the level by this extension.